Joe Cahill: Background

 Cahill was born above his father's small printing shop at 60 Divis Street on 19 May 1920 in West Belfast.

 Cahill was the first child of eleven siblings born to Joseph and Josephine Cahill.
 Both of his parents supported republicanism.
+Cahill spoke of his family's interest in Irish culture and history: "I was always taught to attend to things that were Irish.
+For instance, do Irish dancing.
+Do Irish things, a lot.
+In the house there would be lots of Irish history books.
+You wouldn't be forced to read them, but because they were in the house you would naturally read them.
+I suppose from that point of view there was a certain amount of indoctrination."
 His father was involved with the Irish National Volunteers and would print republican material at his print shop.
 Joseph Senior applied to be a part of the Irish Republican Army but was asked to remain in the print business as his way of assisting the republican movement.
 He was arrested in 1932 for printing illegal material, but was acquitted for any crimes.
 Cahill's childhood was marked by hardship and his family was very poor.
 Cahill's grandparents were neighbours of the Scottish-born Irish socialist and Easter Rising leader James Connolly, who co-founded the Irish Citizens Army.

 Cahill was educated at St. Mary's Christian Brothers' School, then located on Barrack Street.
 At age 14 he left school to assist in the print shop.
 Soon after, he joined the Catholic Young Men's Society, which campaigned on social issues with a focus on eradicating moneylenders from working-class areas of Belfast, as they often charged usurious interest rates.
 At the age of seventeen, Cahill then joined Na Fianna Eireann, a republican-orientated Scouting movement.
 Na Fianna Eireann was regarded as the "Junior Irish Republican Army".